 Notes on the Geography of Northern India: Varanasi (Benares)

-Varanasi, known during the British period as Benares, is the sacred city of India for the simple but perhaps remarkable reason that it lies along the Ganges at the one point where the river flows north and where someone sitting on the bank can therefore see the sun rise over the sacred river.
-Although Muslim iconoclasts have made sure that few buildings in the city are very old, the city was a religious center in the fifth century B.C.
-That, after all, was when the historic Buddha set out to preach.
-He began at nearby Sarnath.
+Varanasi, known during the British period as Benares, is the most sacred city of India for the simple but perhaps remarkable reason that it lies along the Ganges at the one point where the river flows north and where someone sitting on the bank can therefore see the sun rise over the water.
+Although Muslim iconoclasts made sure that few buildings in the city are very old, the city has been a religious center since the fifth century B.C., when the historic Buddha set out to preach.

 Morning prayers at one of the many ghats or steps that line the river's edge.
 The flotsam is disgusting to a few, trivial to the many.

 The Ganges bank here is privately owned and densely built-up; there aren't many points of public access.